Ludwig van Beethoven: 1823–1827: final years

 Beethoven then turned to writing the string quartets for Galitzin, despite failing health.
-The first of these, the quartet in E♭ major, Op.
+The first of these, the Quartet in E♭ major, Op.
 127 was premiered by the Schuppanzigh Quartet in March 1825.
-While writing the next, the quartet in A minor, Op.
+While writing the next, the Quartet in A minor, Op.
 132, in April 1825, he was struck by a sudden illness.
 Recuperating in Baden, he included in the quartet its slow movement to which he gave the title "Holy song of thanks (Heiliger Dankgesang) to the Divinity, from a convalescent, in the Lydian mode".
-The next quartet to be completed was the Thirteenth, op.
-130, in B♭ major.
-In six movements, the last, contrapuntal movement proved to be very difficult for both the performers and the audience at its premiere in March 1826 (again by the Schuppanzigh Quartet).
+The next quartet to be completed was the Quartet in B♭ major, Op.
+130. In six movements, the last, contrapuntal movement proved very difficult for both the performers and the audience at its premiere in March 1826 (again by the Schuppanzigh Quartet).
 Beethoven was persuaded by the publisher Artaria, for an additional fee, to write a new finale, and to issue the last movement as a separate work (the Grosse Fugue, Op.
 133).
-Beethoven's favourite was the last of this series, the quartet in C♯ minor Op.
+Beethoven's favourite was the last of this series, the Quartet in C♯ minor, Op.
 131, which he rated as his most perfect single work.

 Beethoven's relations with his nephew Karl had continued to be stormy; Beethoven's letters to him were demanding and reproachful.
 In August, Karl, who had been seeing his mother again against Beethoven's wishes, attempted suicide by shooting himself in the head.
 He survived and after discharge from hospital went to recuperate in the village of Gneixendorf with Beethoven and his uncle Johann.
-Whilst in Gneixendorf, Beethoven completed a further quartet (Op.
-135 in F major) which he sent to Schlesinger.
+In Gneixendorf, Beethoven completed a further quartet (Quartet in F major, Op.
+135), which he sent to Schlesinger.
 Under the introductory slow chords in the last movement, Beethoven wrote in the manuscript "Muss es sein?"
 (Must it be?); the response, over the faster main theme of the movement, is "Es muss sein!"
 (It must be!).
 The whole movement is headed Der schwer gefasste Entschluss (The difficult decision).
 Following this in November Beethoven completed his final composition, the replacement finale for the op.
 130 quartet.
-Beethoven at this time was already ill and depressed; he began to quarrel with Johann, insisting that Johann made Karl his heir, in preference to Johann's wife.
+Beethoven at this time was already ill and depressed; he began to quarrel with Johann, insisting that Johann make Karl his heir, in preference to Johann's wife.